Picture created by author with Photoshop 4.0.1 – 7/23/97

 Ernest Knowles, Captain, USNR (Retired)

 Written at sea on February 13, 1962 while a LTJG, USN aboard the USS Lyman K. Swenson (DD-729), after a particularly violent storm in the North Pacific.
 The picture shown on the right is of a slightly smaller destroyer than mine, but the conditions shown were similar to those we experienced.
-Also shown in this video are larger ships in conditions much like we experienced (note how the aircraft carrier is barely moving, but how the cruiser’s bow is breaking waves) – skip whatever ads show up, as soon as you can, to get to the video itself.
+Also shown in this included video, are larger ships in conditions much like we experienced (note how the aircraft carrier is barely moving, but how the cruiser’s bow is breaking waves) – skip whatever ads show up, as soon as you can, to get to the video itself.

-• (3) Why my destroyer’s bow-wake, in the calm seas of the Pacific Ocean, would be filled with a wonderfully beautiful bioluminescence;
+- (3) Why would my destroyer’s bow-wake, in the calm seas of the Pacific Ocean, be filled with a wonderfully beautiful bioluminescence;

-• (4) Why in the Sonar “Shack” I could hear the moans and clicks of whales at very long distances away; and
+- (4) Why in the Sonar “Shack” could I hear the moans and clicks of whales at very long distances away; and

-I had, at the time, no thought of studying oceanography, but just a few years later, I left active duty in the Navy and entered graduate school at Texas A&M University, and after 5 years, earned an MS and a PhD in Physical Oceanography.
+I had, at the time, no thought of studying oceanography, but just a few years later, I left active duty in the Navy and entered graduate school at Texas A&M University, and after 5 years, earned MS and PhD degrees in Physical Oceanography.
 During my graduate study, and in the 50 years that I have taught undergraduate and graduate oceanography courses at North Carolina State University, I have learned the answers to all of those questions and to many more, and with a great joyous passion, have taught the science of the ocean to anyone who was willing to learn.

 When speaking or writing about the sea, one has at his fingertips many sources of ideas and information from which to draw.
 Literally thousands of volumes, both scientific and poetic, have been written and compiled by those who, through their own experiences and emotions, know the intricacies and kaleidoscopic moods of this vast medium.
-The large portion of these voluminous writings are poetic rather than scientific, because the ocean is so vast and we know so little about the processes that change its surface, and even less about what is in its depths.
+The large portion of these writings are poetic rather than scientific, because the ocean is so vast and we know so little about the processes that change its surface, and even less about what is in its depths.
 Even more than the conquest of space, the seas are the world’s last great frontier.

 The intricacies of the sea one can leave to the scientist.